Surface Albedo (SURFALB)

 EDR Long Term-Monitoring

 Scientists and modelers in many fields may need the SURFALB data, including NOAA NWS Environmental Modeling Center, USDA Agricultural Research Services, USDA Forest Service, STAR, and NCDC as well as universities and other research institutions throughout the world.

 Calibration and Validation

 The team has collected ground albedo measurements from various monitoring networks across the world for the validation of VIIRS albedo products.
 The surface stations, including AmeriFlux, BSRN, GC-Net, SURFRAD, and PROMICE, were used to validate their performance.
-High spatial-resolution satellite imagery was then used to evaluate the spatial representativeness of the ground measurements.
 The validation results from the selected spatially representative sites suggested that VIIRS albedo can meet the L1RD requirement and have comparable accuracy with MODIS albedo product (Wang et al., 2013, 2016; Peng et al., 2018; Zhou et al., 2016).

 Peng, J. J., Yu, Y. Y., Yu, P., & Liang, S. L. (2018).
 The VIIRS Sea-Ice Albedo Product Generation and Preliminary Validation.
 Remote Sensing, 10(11).
 [10.3390/rs10111826]

 Wang, D. D., Liang, S. L., Zhou, Y., He, T., & Yu, Y. Y. (2017).
 A New Method for Retrieving Daily Land Surface Albedo from VIIRS Data.
 IEEE Transactions on Geoscience and Remote Sensing, 55(3), 1765-1775.
 [10.1109/tgrs.2016.2632624]